chrispk-com/staging-chrispk-com/_posts/2012-06-12-amsterdam.markdown

 {% assign image = album.photos[6] %}{% include print_album_image.html %}

 Color.
-We just missed the last entry to the Anne Frank museum.
+We just missed the last entry to the Anne Frank museum, [Anne Frank House][anne-frank-house].
 I seem to remember loading a new roll of film in the camera just to get a shot of this.

 {% assign image = album.photos[7] %}{% include print_album_image.html %}